EdGraVill/apptoolkit/packages/crud/README.md

-          Should throw an error if has a duplicated unique field Should throw an error if the required fields are missing Should throw an error if the index fields are missing Should throw an error if the immutable fields are missing Should ignore fields that are not defined [SIDE EFFECTS]
+          Should throw an error if has a duplicated unique field Should throw an error if the required fields are missing Should throw an error if the index fields are missing Should ignore fields that are not defined Should use the default value
+      [SIDE EFFECTS]
           Should throw an error if connection with database is lost [RETURN]